preloader

 • If you have lost vaccine stock due to power outages in your practice, for the Vaccines for Children program, you should reach out directly to the VFC Storage and Handling Hotline at 877-873-6247.
 They can assist with determining viability, wasting doses, and next steps on placing replacement orders.

 • NCDHHS has extended its compliance and reporting deadlines for all NC Immunization Program Providers until Oct.
 31, 2024.
+This measure aims to provide families additional time to meet immunization and school health assessment requirements.
 You can review the memo which extended the deadline here.

 • For infection control and hygine: Hand sanitizer is acceptable and the preferred method of hand hygiene for most healthcare situations.
 A handwashing station would be preferred for when staff/patients need to wash their hands when visibly soiled.
 Contact infectionprevention@dhhs.nc.gov to learn more (and review how to build a portable handwashing station here).